nyc-london/dsp/05a-python.md

 >> REPLACE THIS TEXT WITH YOUR RESPONSE

 >> (1) Similarities:  Lists and tuples are both sequence types.
->> (2) Lists are dynamic and mutable.
+>> (2) Differences:  Lists are dynamic and mutable.
 Tuples are fixed size in nature and mutable.
 >> (3) Tuples.
 A dictionary key must be immutable.